 LL.M. in Admiralty & Maritime Law

-Attorney Richard Serpe has a Masters Degree (LLM) in maritime law from Tulane University School of Law and has obtained the highest ranking (Proctor) from the Maritime Law Association of the United States.
+Richard Serpe has an additional Masters Degree (LLM) in maritime law from the Tulane University School of Law, internationally known for it’s maritime law program.
 He has successfully prosecuted cases under the Jones Act, bringing fair and just compensation to sailors who were injured while performing their duties.
-His main office is located just minutes from many of the major shipyards and ship repair companies in Norfolk.

 Mr. Serpe is a frequent lecturer speaking nationally on environmental and personal injury law.
 Mr. Serpe also serves as a Committee chair, and board member of Lynnhaven River 2007, assisting in Oyster Restoration for the Lynnhaven River.